Two black men died of covid-19 five days apart. This is what was lost.

 According to their relatives, friends and co-workers, Valentine and Moore were loved and loving, serving as powerful role models to the young people around them.
 Yet they were also black men living during the coronavirus pandemic, and in the calculus that decides who is likely to survive or die, that fact alone made them exceptionally vulnerable.

-Although mortality statistics that cross-reference race and gender are unavailable, a recent study showed men are more than twice as likely as women to die of the virus.
+Although mortality statistics that cross-reference race and gender are unavailable, a recent study showed men are more than twice as likely as women to die of the novel coronavirus.
 And, as the U.S. toll from the pandemic nears 100,000, African Americans are much more apt to die than whites, with predominantly black counties accounting for 60 percent of all U.S. coronavirus deaths.

 In the District, the virus has been especially lethal to people of color.
-More than three-quarters of D.C.’s 440 covid-19 victims have been black.
+More than three-quarters of Washington’s 440 covid-19 victims have been black.
 It has robbed the community of pastors and professionals, fathers and mentors in a city where black men are already imperiled, dying 15 years earlier than white men on average.

-The fact that more blacks live in poverty, in polluted higher-density neighborhoods, with poorer access to health care and jobs that put them in more frequent contact with others in part accounts for the disparity in mortality from covid-19.
+The fact that more blacks live in poverty, in polluted higher-density neighborhoods, with poorer access to health care and jobs that put them in more frequent contact with others in part accounts for the disparity in mortality from covid-19, the disease the virus causes.
 So do preexisting conditions, such as high blood pressure and diabetes, from which African Americans suffer disproportionately.

-But Ibram X. Kendi, a history professor and founding director of American University’s Antiracist Research & Policy Center, rejects the suggestion by some politicians and public health officials that blacks are somehow culpable for contracting the virus.
+But Ibram X. Kendi, a history professor and founding director of American University’s Antiracist Research and Policy Center, rejects the suggestion by some politicians and public health officials that black people are somehow culpable for contracting the virus.

 Too many Americans, in denial about the existence of racism, Kendi said, “have been taught to believe that the group that is on the dying end of a racial disparity is to blame for their own deaths.”